12 Mar 2020

 Odgers Berndtson’s Leadership Confidence Index reveals that only 15% of executives are confident in their companies’ top leadership to successfully navigate rapid change.

 There is very little confidence in the top leadership of businesses to successfully manage a world of rapid changes.
 These include ongoing technological advances, shifting demographics and climate change, to name just a few.

-What’s more, 95% of executives also believe that managing accelerating change well is vital to the success of their companies.
+What’s more, 95% of executives also believe that managing change well is vital to the success of their companies.

 The findings come in a new global analysis of leadership confidence from Odgers Berndtson executive search.
 It concludes there is a worldwide crisis of confidence in top business leaders which will force successful companies to “reinvent leadership” for the modern world.